williamlmetcalf/FrontEndTests/README.md

   * Required
   * Must be a positive decimal number

-The UI will have one button
+The UI will have one button:
 * Label as "Review Payment Details"
 * The button will take you to the next step
 * Disable the button if any form fields are invalid